kubitus2/SortApp/README.md

-# Fifty Shades of Cubes :smiley:
+# Fifty Shades of Cubes
 ![UI Screen](ufo_screen.png)

 This simple 'game' shows visualisation of three sorting algorithms.
 A flying saucer hovering over the surface of Mars has one simple task: sort cubes by their shades, from the darkest to the brightest.
 The algorithms in questions are: